Nismit/Style-guide/README.md

 ## Objective

-Nowadays, CSS files have been bigger than before.
+Due to the fact that CSS files have been bigger and bigger, maintainig or expanding is harder.
-It's gonna be hard to maintain or expand after that, a new selector will be made.
-I'd like to avoid this thing, so I made this style guide for CSS/SASS development.
+Eventually a new selector will be added over and over.
+To avoid this fact, I made this style guide for CSS/SASS development.

 - Consistency
 - Maintainable